karlsen-network/rusty-karlsen/docs/testnet1-transition.md

 ---

-## 1. Install & Run Your KTN10 Node
+## 1. Install & Run Your TN1 Node

-1. **Obtain Karlsen 2.3.0 binaries**
+1. **Obtain Karlsen 3.0.0 binaries**
-   Download and extract the official [2.3.0 release](https://github.com/karlsen-network/rusty-karlsen/releases/tag/v2.3.0), or build from the `master` branch by following the instructions in the project README.
+   Download and extract the official [3.0.0 release](https://github.com/karlsen-network/rusty-karlsen/releases/tag/v3.0.0), or build from the `master` branch by following the instructions in the project README.

 2. **Launch the Node**
-   While KTN10 is the default netsuffix, specifying it explicitly is recommended:

    ```
-   karlsend --testnet --netsuffix=10 --utxoindex
+   karlsend --testnet --utxoindex
    ```

    *(If running from source code:)*
    ```
-   cargo run --bin karlsend --release -- --testnet --netsuffix=10 --utxoindex
+   cargo run --bin karlsend --release -- --testnet --utxoindex
    ```

 Leave this process running.
 Closing it will stop your node.